Living in Lykins

 The Lykins Focused Development Project

 In 2018, the Lykins Neighborhood, with the expertise of Neighborhood Legal Support, took on an ambitious project to address blight, safety, and quality of life in the neighborhood.
 Working with almost 20 rehabbers and development groups, the Neighborhood has become its own Master Developer with the goal of improving as many properties as possible, developing new ones, and establishing a diverse mix of family incomes that reflects the cultural diversity of the neighborhood.
+To date the Project includes over 120 properties in various phases of redevelopment.

 Whittier Elementary is located within the boundaries of Lykins and has a remarkably diverse and engaged population.
 Whittier tops the list for attendance rates in the Kansas City Public School District.
 Other public schools serving the neighborhood are Northeast and East High Schools and Northeast Middle.
 Charter, Private and Parochial Schools are also convenient.